Static Level Ancestors in Practice: Algorithm Evaluation

 \subsection{Space Requirements}

-Space is probably the most critical factor in selecting the appropriate level ancestor algorithm.
-Queries are performed in constant time and preprocessing is expedient even for very large trees.
-Since any solution will be satisfactory when processing small trees in modern workstations, it is large trees and the extra storage space involved which will influence most significantly the selection of one solution over another.
-The space utilization of the six implementations after preprocessing is presented in Tables \ref{table:1} and \ref{table:2}.
+Space is probably the most critical factor in selecting an appropriate level ancestor algorithm.
+Queries can be performed in constant or near-constant time and preprocessing is expedient even for very large trees.
+Since most solutions will be satisfactory when processing small trees in modern workstations, it is large trees and the extra storage space requirements which will influence most significantly the selection of one solution over another.
+The space utilization of the eight algorithm implementations after preprocessing is concluded is presented in Tables \ref{table:2} and \ref{table:3}.
+This data was collected using the maximum resident set size statistic value displayed by the Linux $/usr/bin/time$ command using the $-v$ GNU option.

-The Find-Smaller algorithm is a clear choice for space efficiency, since, despite being worst case query-time optimal, it utilizes less space even than the suboptimal algorithms with simpler auxiliary data structures.
-It is followed by the Ladder algorithm, one of the simplest solutions for this problem.
+The Menghani \& Matani algorithm performs the best when it comes to space utilization.
+It consistently pulls ahead of the more complex constant query time algorithms, an effect we primarily attribute due to its particularly simple data structures.

-All algorithms have a linear space utilization dependence on the size of the tree, as demonstrated in the results of Table \ref{table:1}, except for the Table algorithm, which uses $\bigO(n\log h)$ space, with $h$ being the average node depth of the tree.
-The last test case set with trees of 204.8M nodes forced the Table algorithm to use approximately 4GB of virtual memory, which generated a large number of page faults and severely affected the query performance, as observed in the next section.
+Notably, all algorithms have a linear space utilization dependence on the size of the tree, as demonstrated in the results shown in Table \ref{table:2}, with the exception for the Table algorithm, which shows $\bigO(n\log h)$ space utilization, where $h$ is the average node depth of the tree.
+The last test case set with trees of 1B nodes forced the Table algorithm to use approximately 200GB of memory, which significantly affected the preprocessing time of the algorithm as well.

-In the case of unbalanced trees, as observed in Table \ref{table:2}, the Ladder and Find-Smaller algorithms continue to dominate other algorithms, but we notice an interesting trend in the space utilization of the Ladder algorithm, which seems to slightly improve with increased imbalance.
-This is not surprising, since unbalanced trees are expected to have fewer ladders as a result of the path decomposition, and in average fewer extra nodes when they are extended.
+In the case of unbalanced trees, as observed in Figure \ref{table:3}, the Menghani \& Matani and Ladder algorithms exhibit the lowest space utilization, followed by the Macro-Micro-Tree and Hagerup algorithms.
+An interesting trend is noticeable in the space utilization of the Ladder algorithm, which seems to slightly improve with increased imbalance.
+This is not surprising, since unbalanced trees are expected to have fewer ladders as a result of the path decomposition, and fewer additional nodes on average when they are extended.
+Additionally, the Mengani \& Matani algorithm is not affected by increased imbalance.
+This can be attributed to the simple data structure used by the algorithm which generally stores a single integer for each node and an integer pointer for each depth value, quantities that do not significantly change with increased imbalance.